Spontaneous emission in Casimir-Rabi oscillations through a weak optomechanical coupling: THE MODEL AND EFFECTIVE HAMILTONIAN

 where $a$ ($a^{\dagger}$) is the annihilation (creation) operator of the optical mode of the cavity with the lowest-frequency $\omega_{c}$.
 The resonance frequency of the mechanical mode is $\omega_{m}$ with bosonic operators $b$ and $b^{\dagger}$.
 The optomechanical coupling rate is $g$.
 A detailed derivation of this Hamiltonian can be found in Ref.~\cite{PhysRevA.51.2537}.

 By numerically diagonalizing the Hamiltonian $H_{s}$ in Eq.~(\ref{eq1}), we can obtain the energy spectrum of the system.
 The energy spectrum exhibits numerous avoided crossings~\cite{PhysRevX.8.011031}.
 These avoided crossings result from the coherent coupling between the state $\ket{n,k}$ and the state $\ket{n+2,k-q}$ with $k\geq q$.
+The state $\ket{n,k}=\ket{n}_{c}\otimes\ket{k}_{m}$, where Fock states $\ket{n}_{c}$ and $\ket{k}_{m}$ are the eigenstates of the optical and mechanical modes, respectively.
 The variables $n$, $k$, and $q$ denote the number of photon excitations, the number of phonon excitations, and the number of annihilated phonons, respectively.

 Here, we investigate the coherent coupling between the three-phonon state $\ket{0,3}$ and the two-photon state $\ket{2,0}$.
 The coupling between these two states ensures that the mechanical frequency is lower than the optical frequency, while maintaining a large effective coupling strength.
-Therefore, we only focus on the fifth excited state and the sixth excited state, with the corresponding energy level as a function of the ratio between the cavity and the mechanical frequency presented in Fig.~\ref{F2}.
-We can see that the two energy levels exhibit an avoided crossing, which serves as a signature of a particular closed subdynamics.
+In Fig.~\ref{F1}(b), we present all possible effective energy level transition processes.
+The system Hamiltonian, given by Eq.~(\ref{eq1}), commutes with the photon parity operator, i.e., $[H_{s},e^{i\pi a^{\dagger}a}]=0$.
+This implies that the intermediate states in each transition path must satisfy the condition of even photon parity.
+Moreover, since the interaction terms in Eq.~(\ref{eq1}) involve only $(a^{\dagger})^2b$, $a^2 b$, $(a^{\dagger}a+1)b$, and their conjugate terms, each step in the effective transition path must adhere the following transition rules: $\Delta n_{c}=0,\pm2$ and $\Delta n_{p}=\pm1$, where $\Delta n_{c}$ and $\Delta n_{p}$ denote the changes in the photon and phonon numbers, respectively.
+We only focus on the fifth excited state $\ket{\varphi_{5}}$ and the sixth excited state $\ket{\varphi_{6}}$ (that is, $H_{s}\ket{\varphi_{n}}=E_{n}\ket{\varphi_{n}}$ with $n=5, 6$), and the corresponding energy levels $E_{5}$ and $E_{6}$ as a function of the ratio between the cavity and the mechanical frequency are presented in Fig.~\ref{F2}.
+It can be found that the two energy levels exhibit an avoided crossing, which serves as a signature of a particular closed subdynamics.
 When the vacuum Casimir-Rabi splitting~\cite{PhysRevX.8.011031} is at its minimum (i.e. $\omega_{c}\simeq 3\omega_{m}/2$), the two system eigenstates are approximately the symmetric and antisymmetric superposition states